nielsRocholl/DeepLearning_Assignment_1/README.md

-# Comparing the performance of CNNclassifiers on a rock, paper, scissors dataset
+# Comparing the performance of CNN classifiers on a rock, paper, scissors dataset

 This repository contains the code for a project comparing the performance of various CNN architectures and setups on the [rock, paper, scissors](http://www.laurencemoroney.com/rock-paper-scissors-dataset/) dataset.
 The code consists of several Python scripts that can be run from the command line and some Python modules with functionality shared between the scripts.